| On opening day, Saturday, Oct. 27, 1928,

 architectural design add much to this beautiful auditorium

+entrance.
 The mezzanine foyer is a lounge with the

 richly decorated ceiling in gold, silver, reds and blues.